PathMem: Toward Cognition-Aligned Memory Transformation for Pathology MLLMs: Experiments

-\cref{Table3} presents the ablation results on static and dynamic KG retrieval.
+\paragraph{\textbf{Obs. \ding{182}: Ablation Study on Static and Dynamic KG Retrieval.}} Table \ref{Table3} presents the ablation results on static and dynamic KG retrieval.
 Both mechanisms consistently improve performance over the baseline (Version a).
 Adding dynamic LTM (Version b) increases BLEU-4 from 0.241 to 0.284 and WSI-P from 0.404 to 0.492.
 Static LTM (Version c) also yields clear gains, with BLEU-4 reaching 0.278 and WSI-R 0.510.
 Dynamic LTM achieves slightly higher BLEU scores than static LTM, for example 0.284 versus 0.278 in BLEU-4, while static LTM attains a marginally higher METEOR score, 0.511 versus 0.508.
 The full model (Version d) achieves the best results on all metrics, including 0.302 BLEU-4, 0.536 ROUGE-L, 0.531 METEOR, 0.508 WSI-P, and 0.530 WSI-R. Compared with the baseline, BLEU-4 improves by 0.061 and WSI-P by 0.104.
-These results indicate that static and dynamic retrieval provide complementary benefits, and their combination is essential for optimal performance.
+These results indicate that static and dynamic retrieval provide complementary benefits, and their combination is essential for optimal performance. \emph{\textbf{Attribution analysis of performance improvement}} Specifically, Version b \& c primarily reflect the benefit of incorporating external knowledge through dynamic or static retrieval mechanisms, respectively.
+In this sense, their improvements over the baseline can be largely attributed to the introduction of high-quality pathology knowledge.
+In contrast, Version d introduces the full memory controller that jointly orchestrates dynamic and static knowledge activation.
+Therefore, the additional gains observed from Version d over Versions b and c can be more directly attributed to the effectiveness of the proposed memory control mechanism. \textit{\textbf{This suggests that the memory controller plays a critical role in coordinating heterogeneous knowledge sources and enabling their complementary benefits, beyond what can be achieved by naive retrieval alone}}. \paragraph{\textbf{Obs. \ding{183}: Sensitivity Analysis of Top-K KG Tokens.}} Table \ref{Table5555555555555555} presents the sensitivity analysis on the maximum number of activated KG tokens for dynamic and static LTM retrieval.
+Performance consistently improves as Top-K increases from 1 to 5.
+With Top-K equals 1, BLEU-4 is 0.274 and WSI-P is 0.477.
+Increasing Top-K to 3 raises BLEU-4 to 0.293 and WSI-R to 0.513.
+The best results are achieved at Top-K equals 5, with 0.298 BLEU-4, 0.532 ROUGE-L, 0.523 METEOR, 0.506 WSI-P, and 0.528 WSI-R. Compared with Top-K equals 1, BLEU-4 improves by 0.024 and WSI-P by 0.029.
+The gains diminish beyond Top-K equals 3, for example BLEU-4 increases only from 0.293 to 0.298 when moving from 3 to 5.
+This indicates that a moderate token budget captures most useful knowledge, while larger limits provide limited but consistent improvements. \paragraph{\textbf{Obs. \ding{184}: Inference Efficiency Analysis}.}